skokielibrary/spl-content/_content/christie/about--staff.markdown

 - Virtual Community Engagement Manager, Brodie Austin
 - Youth Services Manager, Jan Watkins

-Until we have the capacity to do something fun with this page, would it be relatively easy to have a carousel or even a still collage of action photos of staff working?
-Using existing photos for now.
+[Until we have the capacity to do something fun with this page, would it be relatively easy to have a carousel or even a still collage of action photos of staff working?
+Using existing photos for now.]

+##Staff spotlight